Expyriment is an open-source Python library for designing and conducting timing-critical behavioural and neuroimaging experiments

 Documentation

-On our documentation website you can find the full API reference of the library as well as information on advanced features and technical details.
+On our documentation website you'll find the full API reference, information on advanced features, technical details, and a beginner's tutorial to get you started.

 Stash

-The Expyriment stash provides example experiments and additional tools.
-It is implemented as a public GitHub repository and contributions from users are very welcome.
+The Expyriment stash is a growing collection of example experiments, extra plugins and additional tools.
+Contributions from users are very welcome.

 Community

-Make sure you also join our official forum, Matrix/IRC channel and mailing list in case you need support or want to get in touch with other users.
+Make sure you also join our official forum, Matrix space and mailing list in case you need support or want to get in touch with other users.

 References